Harsh-Raj4618/personal-portfolio/README.md

 # 🌐 Personal Portfolio Website

 Welcome to my personal portfolio website!
-This project showcases my work, skills, and experience using a clean, responsive, and modern design built with *HTML, **CSS, and **JavaScript*.
+This project showcases my work, skills, and experience using a clean, responsive, and modern design built with *HTML*, *CSS*, and *JavaScript*.

 ## 🔗 Live Demo